acassen/keepalived/www/docs/articles/vrrp-hmac-authentication.md

 ## Replay protection

-`anti_replay time`, the default, enforces a freshness window and a per-sender monotonic sequence, so it needs the nodes to agree on wall clock time within `time_window` seconds.
-The window accepts 1 to 300 seconds and defaults to `max(3 x advert_int, 5)`, and a small window such as 5 seconds is a good start when NTP is healthy. `anti_replay monotonic` drops the clock dependency and only asks each sender's sequence to keep growing, which suits deployments that cannot guarantee synchronized clocks, at the cost of the freshness guarantee.
+`anti_replay time`, the default, enforces a freshness window and a per-sender monotonic sequence, so it needs the nodes to agree on UTC within `time_window` seconds.
+The window accepts 1 to 300 seconds and defaults to `max(3 x advert_int, 5)`, and a small window such as 5 seconds is a good start when NTP is healthy. `anti_replay monotonic` drops the need for nodes to share a common clock and only asks each sender's sequence to keep growing, which suits deployments that cannot guarantee synchronized clocks, at the cost of the freshness guarantee.
+The sequence is still clock-derived, so it relies on each sender's own clock moving forward across a restart.
+A node with no reliable clock and no persistent storage can otherwise reuse an earlier sequence after a reboot, and its adverts are rejected until the sequence catches up.

 ## Rolling out without breaking the cluster